-- 2.1.
-Beginning of Contract.
+- I. Term.
+The Board agrees to employ the Superintendent on a twelve-month basis per school year, beginning July 1, 2022 and ending June 30, 2025. - II.
+Certification.
+The Superintendent agrees to maintain the required certification throughout the term of employment with the District.
+If the Superintendent's certification expires, is canceled, or is revoked, this Contract is void. - III.
+Representations.
+The Superintendent makes the following representations: - 3.1 Beginning of Contract.
 The Superintendent represents that he has disclosed to the Board, in writing, any arrest, indictment, conviction, no contest or guilty plea, or other adjudication of the Superintendent.
-The Superintendent understands that a criminal history record, acceptable to the Board, at its sole discretion, is a condition precedent to this Contract. - 2.2.
-During Contract.
+The Superintendent understands that a criminal history record, acceptable to the Board, at its sole discretion, is a condition precedent to this Contract.

+- 3.2 During Contract.
 The Superintendent also agrees that, during the term of this Contract, the Superintendent will notify the Board, in writing, of any arrest, indictment, conviction, no contest or guilty plea, or other adjudication of the Superintendent.
-The Superintendent agrees to provide such notification in writing within seven calendar days of the event or any shorter period specified in Board policy. - 2.3.
-False Statements and Misrepresentations.
-The Superintendent represents that any records or information provided in connection with his employment application are true and correct.
+The Superintendent agrees to provide such notification in writing within seven calendar days of the event or any shorter period specified in Board policy. - 3.3 False Statements and Misrepresentations.
+The Superintendent represents that any records or information provided in connection with his or her employment application are true and correct.
 Any false statements, misrepresentation, omissions of requested information, or fraud by the Superintendent in or concerning any required records or in the employment application may be grounds for termination or nonrenewal, as applicable.